 We regret that our resources do not allow us to take dogs or cats from people who can longer keep them.
 Are you sure you really must give up your pet?
-Please read this article first Alternatives to Giving Up Your Pet.
+Please read these articles first: I Need to Return This Dog and Alternatives to Giving Up Your Pet.

 If you must give up your pet, it is your responsibility to find a suitable new home for him or her.
 Do not be under the impression that the pound will rehome your pet.
 The majority of dogs and cats in pounds get put down (and that's after spending a week or two terrified and in bad conditions)!